FAIZFREADY/FaizFready/Sites.md

 [projects.apache.org](http://projects.apache.org/)

-The Apache Software Foundation uses DOAP files to manage a registry of projects housed at the foundation.
+The Apache Software Foundation uses DOAP files to manage a registry of projects housed at the foundation (see http://projects.apache.org/docs/index.html which provides a pointer to the list of DOAP files).

 [Python Package Index](http://pypi.python.org/)